- Townsville: February, July

 The Physics major for the Bachelor of Science is accredited by the Australian Institute of Physics (AIP).
 Graduates are automatically eligible for membership of the Australian Institute of Physics.

-The Chemistry major for this course is currently going through a reaccreditation process with the Royal Australian Chemical Institute (RACI).
-Once accredited, graduates will be eligible for non-corporate membership of RACI and, with an additional three years’ experience in chemistry, may be eligible to register as a Chartered Chemist with Corporate Membership of RACI.
+The Chemistry major for this course is accredited with the Royal Australian Chemical Institute (RACI).
+Graduates will be eligible for non-corporate membership of RACI and, with an additional three years’ experience in chemistry, may be eligible to register as a Chartered Chemist with Corporate Membership of RACI.

 Division of Tropical Environments and Societies